 Given the high degree of interest expressed by Indigenous groups in the proposed Regional Assessment, in September 2018 the Agency provided a draft version of the Agreement and formally requested comments from Indigenous groups and the public.
 To support this review, the Agency provided funding to each Indigenous group identified as potentially having an interest in the Regional Assessment.

-Comments received from Indigenous groups on the draft Agreement were considered during the finalization of the Agreement and posted on the Canadian Environmental Assessment Registry website.
-Following the establishment of the Committee in April 2019, the Agency shared this document with the Committee to help inform its own program of Indigenous engagement for the Regional Assessment
+Comments received from Indigenous groups on the draft Agreement were considered during the finalization of the Agreement and posted on the Canadian Impact Assessment Registry.